paolo-vergo/npbayes/NN/Readme.md

 * void set_sigma0(double s0) : fixed and known variance for the mixture components
 * set_clust(const vector<int>& clust_): initial number of clusters per season.

-Then, initialize function must be called.
+Then, Initialize function must be called.

 Initialize_grid permits to specify the fining of the grid on which the predictive densities will be evaluated for each season.

 Sampling start the algorithm, Print shows the hidden state of the sampler.

 Save estimates produces four .csv files in the working directory:
-  1. clustering: in each row, reports the clustering of all observations per each iteration.
+  1. Clust_estimates: in each row, reports the clustering of all observations per each iteration.
-  2. mu: in each row, reports the estimates for mu of all observations per each iteration.
+  2. Mu_estimates: in each row, reports the estimates for mu of all observations per each iteration.
   3. grid: values of the grid created
   4. predictive: each row contains the corresponing season estimates for the predictive in each point of the grid

+ # Example : effect of alpha